 Earlier studies have linked coffee to a number of health perks that will contribute to this latest finding.
 Coffee drinkers have shown a reduced risk of type 2 diabetes, less plaque formation in the brain, and reduced vascular risk – all 3 of these effects could contribute to lowering Alzheimer’s risk.

 Coffee isn’t the single thing that will help you increase your brain.
 A new British study shows that vitamin D could help ward off dementia and lower your risk for Parkinson’s illness.
+Next time you grab your cup of coffee from Brickell Coffee shop remember to either sit out in the sun for a few minutes or toss back some vitamin D, your brain will thank you.

 Not Good for Pregnant Moms